 Liane Jensen, Genealogy Mom, has a passion for family history.
 She has been learning about her family history for over 25 years.
 Her formal genealogy training includes completing the National Genealogical Society (NGS) Home Study Course on American Genealogy.
-She is a member of the Association of Professional Genealogists (APG).
+She is a member of the Association of Professional Genealogists (APG) and is currently in the ProGen 35 Study Group.

 Her research interests include DNA, sharing genealogy with children, Midwestern genealogy, and Daughters of the American Revolution (DAR) lineage applications.
 Her formal training is in engineering and computer science (BS EECS, UC Berkeley; MS EE, Stanford), so she loves to find patterns and analyze.